-- •Work slowly, keeping both hands on the chainsaw with a firm grip.
-Always make sure your footing is secure and your weight is distributed evenly on both feet. - •Do not cut from a ladder, this is extremely dangerous.
-Leave this operation for professionals. - •Do not cut above chest height as a saw held higher is difficult to control against kickback. - •When pruning trees it is important not to make the finishing cut next to the main limb or trunk until you have cut off the limb further out to reduce the weight.
-This prevents stripping the bark from the main member. - •Underbuck the branch 1/3 through for your first cut. - •Your second cut should overbuck to drop the branch off. - •Now make your finishing cut smoothly and neatly against the main member so the bark will grow back to seal the wound.
+- Work šlowly, keeping both hands on the chainsaw with a firm grip.
+Always make sure your footing is secure and your weight is distributed evenly on both feet. - Do not cut from a ladder, this is extremely dangerous.
+Leave this operation for professionals. - Do not cut above shoulder height as a saw held higher is difficult to control against kickback. - Never position yourself under the branch you are cutting and watch for falling branches. - •When pruning trees it is important not to make the finishing cut next to the main limb or trunk until you have cut off the limb further out to reduce the weight.
+This prevents stripping the bark from the main member. - Underbuck the branch 1/3 through for your first cut. - Your second cut should overbuck to drop the branch off. - Now make your finishing cut smoothly and neatly against the main member so the bark will grow back to seal the wound.